haccht/xlogin/README.md

 # xlogin

 rancid clogin alternative.
-xlogin is a tool to login devices and execute series of tasks.
+xlogin is a tool to login devices and execute series of commands with ease.

 ## Installation